Welcome to Evensong Worship Resources

 A few years back, I started working on a communion set which would reflect a more Creation-centred theology, a set still rooted in the historic Trinitarian formulas of our tradition, but re-interpreted through an environmental lens.
 The first composition was a simple, layered setting of a text reflecting the character and language of the historic Sanctus or “Holy, holy, holy”.
 I followed this with a reframing of the Memorial Acclamation and, recently, a Great Amen to complete the set, all with similar musical material to make it cohesive overall.

 Please download the pdfs and share these songs with your community – I always appreciate feedback!
-Audio/video recordings to come soon…
+The mp3 recordings are for rehearsal purposes, with all parts sung by Bruce.

 A song for returning to worship in our buildings